mvanbommel/SacOpenData/README.md

 To create your own version of this app, simply [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository, [rename](https://help.github.com/en/github/administering-a-repository/renaming-a-repository) if desired, and edit the [`data_source_information.R`](https://github.com/mvanbommel/SacOpenData/blob/master/data_source_information.R) script according to the instructions in the comments.

 In order to run the app, you will need to [install R](https://cran.r-project.org/) ([installing RStudio](https://rstudio.com/products/rstudio/) is also recommended).
-When you run your app, the [`check_packages.R`](https://github.com/mvanbommel/SacOpenData/blob/master/check_packages.R) script will ensure all necessary packages are loaded, and thus load time might be quite slow the first time.
+When you run the app for the first time, run the command `source("check_packages.R")` and the [`check_packages.R`](https://github.com/mvanbommel/SacOpenData/blob/master/check_packages.R) script will ensure all necessary packages are loaded, and thus load time might be quite slow the first time.
 If you are unfamiliar with Shiny, there are [tutorials](https://shiny.rstudio.com/tutorial/) available.

 To learn more about sharing or publishing your app, see the [Share Your Apps](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/) tutorial.